Malaysia Airlines Flight 370

-The Malaysian Ministry of Transport's final report from July 2018 was inconclusive.
-It highlighted Malaysian ATC's fruitless attempts to communicate with the aircraft shortly after its disappearance.
 In the absence of a definitive cause of disappearance, air transport industry safety recommendations and regulations citing Flight 370 have been implemented to prevent a repetition of the circumstances associated with the loss.
 These include increased battery life on underwater locator beacons, lengthening of recording times on flight data recorders and cockpit voice recorders, and new standards for aircraft position reporting over open ocean.
-Malaysia had supported 58% of the total cost of the underwater search, Australia 32%, and China 10%.
+However, there has been no progress on reassessing hypoxia training for commercial airline pilots, which would address the possibility that the Malaysian pilots suffered from hypoxia, a theory that Australian and some independent air safety specialists believe is likely.